Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Is a Computer Science (CS) Degree Worth It?

-What is a Computer Science Major?
+What Is a Computer Science Major?

 Since our world is increasingly dependent on computer technology, computer scientists are in demand in a wide range of industries, from more traditional paths like corporate web development or information security to positions in fintech startups, healthcare, communications, and more.

-Computer Science vs. Computer Engineering
+Computer Science vs Computer Engineering

 It’s worth noting that computer science isn’t the only degree path for those pursuing jobs in technology.
-Computer engineering is another course of study—but there are some important differences between the two.
+Computer engineering is another course of study — but there are some important differences between the two.

-Very basically speaking, computer engineers get more education about the hardware side of computing: how to build a computer from scratch and a complete understanding of the architecture of a PC.
+Generally speaking, computer engineers get more education about the hardware side of computing: how to build a computer from scratch and a complete understanding of the architecture of a PC.

 What are Common Computer Science Degree Requirements?